ZhangSteven/stutility/README.md

 2. I want to organize the module structure and import structure better, using __init__.py.

 3. I want to test how pipenv works.

+## Unit Test
+Run "python test_stutility.py" will do.